react-cosmos/react-cosmos/docs/README.md

 ## Create React App

+- Add `react-cosmos-plugin-webpack` plugin.
+- Set `staticPath` to `public` to load static assets inside React Cosmos.
+- Restrict `watchDirs` to `src` to ignore file changes outside the source directory.
 - Set `webpack.configPath` to `react-scripts/config/webpack.config`.
 Unless you use react-app-rewired (see below).
 - Make sure to place fixture and decorator files in the `src` directory.
-- Set `staticPath` to `public` to load static assets inside React Cosmos.
-- Restrict `watchDirs` to `src` to ignore file changes outside the source directory.

 This is a `cosmos.config.json` example for Create React App: